RaptorSDS/KL200/README.md

 Developed by Tobias Baumann aka RaptorSDS and ChatGPT based on the XKC-KL-200 PDF version 10 from 2023.
 This project is not affiliated with XKC.
 No error correction has been implemented, so this project is in version 0.5 Beta.

+## Modes
+UART Mode

+In UART mode, the sensor communicates via the serial interface.
+This mode supports both manual and automatic data upload modes.

+    Manual Mode: The sensor sends data only when requested.
+    Automatic Mode: The sensor continuously sends data at a set interval.

+Relay Mode

+In Relay mode, the sensor operates as a simple switch and does not send distance data.
+Instead, it activates or deactivates a relay based on the detection conditions.
+Relay Output Modes

+The relay can be configured to operate in different modes:

+    Mode 0: Relay activates when there is induction.
+    Mode 1: Relay deactivates when there is induction.

 ## Features

 - Change sensor settings such as baud rate, LED mode, and relay mode.
 - Switch between manual and automatic data upload modes.
+(Only UART)
-- Read distance measurements from the sensor.
+- Read distance measurements from the sensor. (only UART)
 - Implement safety checks for settings (e.g., baud rate, LED mode).

 ## Installation